UPPMAX/uppmax_intro_python/docs/evaluation.md

     - I can load a Python version on my HPC cluster
     - I can describe what the Python programming language is
     - I can describe what the Python interpreter is
-    - I can describe what a program is
     - I can use a text editor on my HPC cluster
     - I can create a Python script
     - I can run a Python script